svpcom/wfb-ng/README.md

 sudo systemctl enable fpv-camera sudo reboot
 ```
 - Done!
 You should be able to see the video from the FPV camera.
-To monitor the link use the followwing command on the ground station:
+To monitor the link use the following command on the ground station:
 ```
 wfb-cli gs
 ```